mepps/NPSP-Browser-Tests/README.md

 Cross-browser UI tests for NPSP features

 How to run browser tests locally (non-Windows OS)
-Use this on a test salesforce instance or sandbox!!
+Use this on a test salesforce instance or sandbox with NPSP installed!!

 * Install Firefox if it’s not already installed